telgi/boris-bikes-revisited/README.md

 # Boris Bikes

-Using Ruby Object Oriented Programming to design docking stations for Boris Bikes.
+Using Ruby Object Oriented Programming to design the supply and demand of Boris Bikes / Santander Cycles.

+## Aim of Learning

+To revisit the 1st week of Makers and complete the weekly challenge in 1 weekend using TDD.

 ## Installation